Research

 Research Group Introduction

 As an extension of human vision, imaging instruments have expanded our observational capability to scales and precisions beyond the reach of the naked eye, leading to a series of scientific discoveries.
-Aiming to solving cutting-edge problems in the field of imaging, our group is committed to advancing scientific observation with AI.
-Through innovations in imaging mechanisms, system architectures, and intelligent algorithms, we are pushing forward the boundaries of observational performance and intersecting with multiple disciplines to accelerate scientific discovery.
-Our ongoing work includes:
+To solve fundamental challenges in imaging, our group is committed to empowering scientific observation with AI to push the boundaries of observational performance, thereby accelerating scientific discovery across multiple disciplines.
+Our research directions include:

-Intelligent Imaging: Investigating high-performance, interpretable, and self-supervised intelligent bioimage analysis methods.
-Exploring new architectures that integrate optical imaging with AI to break through classical observational limits and promote new scientific discoveries.
+• Intelligent Imaging and Image Analysis: Investigating high-performance, interpretable, and self-supervised image analysis methods.
+Exploring new architectures that integrate imaging with AI to push the boundaries of scientific observation and promote new scientific discoveries.

 Representative Publications

-[4] Xinyang Li, Xiaowan Hu, Xingye Chen, Jiaqi Fan, Zhifeng Zhao, Jiamin Wu, Haoqian Wang, Qionghai Dai.
-"Spatial redundancy transformer for self-supervised fluorescence image denoising."
-Nature Computational Science (2023): 1067-1080.
+[5] Xinyang Li*, Xiaowan Hu*, Xingye Chen*, Jiaqi Fan, et al. "Spatial redundancy transformer for self-supervised fluorescence image denoising."
+Nature Computational Science, 2023.

-[5] Xinyang Li, Guoxun Zhang, Hui Qiao, Feng Bao, Yue Deng, Jiamin Wu, Yangfan He, Jingping Yun, Xing Lin, Hao Xie, Haoqian Wang, Qionghai Dai.
-(2021).
-Unsupervised content-preserving transformation for optical microscopy.
-Light: Science & Applications (2021): 44-54.
+[6] Xinyang Li*, Guoxun Zhang*, Hui Qiao*, Feng Bao, et al. Unsupervised content-preserving transformation for optical microscopy.
+Light: Science & Applications, 2021.

-[6] Zhifeng Zhao, Yiliang Zhou, Bo Liu, Jing He, Jiayin Zhao, Yeyi Cai, Jingtao Fan, Xinyang Li, Zilin Wang, Zhi Lu, Jiamin Wu, Hai Qi, Qionghai Dai.
-"Two-photon synthetic aperture microscopy for minimally invasive fast 3D imaging of native subcellular behaviors in deep tissue."
-Cell (2023): 2475-2491 e22.
+[8] Zhifeng Zhao*, Yiliang Zhou*, Bo Liu*, Jing He*, Jiayin Zhao, Yeyi Cai, Jingtao Fan, Xinyang Li, et al. "Two-photon synthetic aperture microscopy for minimally invasive fast 3D imaging of native subcellular behaviors in deep tissue."
+Cell, 2023.

-[7] Guoxun Zhang, Xiaopeng Li, Yuanlong Zhang, Xiaofei Han, Xinyang Li, Jinqiang Yu, Boqi Liu, Jiamin Wu, Li Yu, Qionghai Dai.
-Bio-friendly long-term subcellular dynamic recording by self-supervised image enhancement microscopy.
-Nature Methods (2023): 1-14.
+[9] Guoxun Zhang*, Xiaopeng Li*, Yuanlong Zhang*, Xiaofei Han, Xinyang Li, et al. Bio-friendly long-term subcellular dynamic recording by self-supervised image enhancement microscopy.
+Nature Methods, 2023.

-[8] Yuanlong Zhang, Guoxun Zhang, Xiaofei Han, Jiamin Wu, Ziwei Li, Xinyang Li, Guihua Xiao, Hao Xie, Lu Fang, Qionghai Dai.
-Rapid detection of neurons in widefield calcium imaging datasets after training with synthetic data.
-Nature Methods (2023): 747-754.
+[10] Yuanlong Zhang*, Guoxun Zhang*, Xiaofei Han, Jiamin Wu, Ziwei Li, Xinyang Li, et al. Rapid detection of neurons in widefield calcium imaging datasets after training with synthetic data.
+Nature Methods, 2023.

 Group Members